Dynamic-Capital/Dynamic-Capital/docs/DYNAMIC_CLI_MANUAL.md

 Each numerical field maps to floating-point output from the engine.
 Timestamps comply with ISO 8601 using a `Z` suffix for UTC.

 ---

+## Page 10 — Web GUI Workbench

+The Dynamic CLI/CD workbench is now available at `/tools/dynamic-cli` inside the Dynamic Capital web workspace.
+The interface mirrors the CLI flags so analysts can iterate on scenarios without a terminal.

+- **Scenario editor** — pre-populated with the default blueprint.
+Paste updated history, decay, nodes, and pulses to test new telemetry before codifying it in version control.
+- **Report format selector** — maps directly to `--format` (`text`, `json`, or `fine-tune`).
+Choosing fine-tune automatically enables dataset export.
+- **Indentation control** — sets the `--indent` value, including support for `-1` to minimise whitespace when exporting JSON.
+- **Fine-tune tags** — parallels the repeatable `--fine-tune-tag` flag.
+Enter up to 16 tags; they are forwarded to the CLI whenever datasets are generated.
+- **Dataset toggle** — invokes `--fine-tune-dataset -` when enabled so the API response contains both the narrative report and the training dataset JSON.

+The underlying API route (`POST /api/dynamic-cli`) executes `python -m dynamic_framework`, streams scenario JSON over STDIN, and returns the serialised output—or CLI error—as a JSON response.

+---